Last Updated: 07/01/2018 | July 1st, 2018

 If you’re driven, whether you attend college or not will not necessarily be an indicator of your future success.
 Take Steve Jobs, Einstein, Mozart, Da Vinci, Henry Ford, Mrs. Fields, Bill Gates, Michael Dell, Walt Disney, Wolfgang Puck, Mary Kay, or Mark Zuckerberg, for example.
 They all accomplished great things without completing formal learning programs.
 Why?
 Because they were driven and smart, and they understood the value of learning itself.

-So when I say “maybe you should skip school,” I don’t mean skip pursuing an education, I mean skip school itself… at least until you know what you’ll do with yourself while you’re there.
+So when I say, “Maybe you should skip school,” I don’t mean skip pursuing an education, I mean skip school itself… at least until you know what you’ll do with yourself while you’re there.

-One thing that has always impressed me about other countries is the prevalence of the “gap year.”
-In many Western countries, when you turn 18, you set off on a trek around the world before you head off to university.
+One thing that has always impressed me about other Western countries is the prevalence of “the gap year.”
+In many of them, when you turn 18, you set off on a trek around the world before you head off to university.
 I often feel like Australia and New Zealand practically kick people out when they turn 18 to go explore the world and grow up.

-Yet here in the U.S., we head right to college after high school.
-It’s part of the American path—school, job, marriage, house, kids, retirement.
+Yet here in the US, we head right to college after high school.
+It’s part of the American path: school, job, marriage, house, kids, retirement.
 And there’s a myth that if you don’t attend college right away, there must be something wrong with you.